 Babies are great at imitating what they see you doing.
 Stick your tongue out and notice your baby copying you.
 Try making different sounds and facial expressions to see how your baby responds.
 Tap a table, clap, or wave, and see how your baby follows along.
 Babies are smart, and they learn exponentially fast.

 Other activities for babies 6 to 9 months

-- Crawling on textured surfaces to have baby’s hands feel different types of finish.
-Make sure the textures are not sharp for babies. and are properly childproofed while you do such activities.
+- Let your baby crawl on various surfaces to have their hands feel different types of textures.
+Make sure the textures are not sharp for babies and are properly childproofed while you do such activities.

-- Take a paper towel roll and a small tennis ball and let your baby have fun and explore.
+- Take a paper towel roll and a small tennis ball.
+Let your baby have fun with them and explore.

-- Hang a ball from a chair and let your baby kick it with his legs or hit it with a hand.
+- Hang a ball from a chair, and let your baby kick it with his legs or hit it with his hand.
 This activity will help strengthen the baby’s legs and arm muscles.

-While you are planning activities for the day, make sure they are not overwhelming for the baby. activities should be entertaining, rather than overstimulating.
-Plan according to your baby’s age as you are the best judge of what your child is capable of.
+While you plan different activities for a day, make sure they do not get overwhelming for your baby.
+Activities should not be overstimulating, rather entertaining.
+Plan according to your baby’s age, as you are the best judge of what your child is capable of.

 Got too much stuff for the baby?
 Learn how to maximize small space for a baby nursery.